 (B) The PCSA may request that a referent/reporter providing information submit the allegations in writing.
 The PCSA shall not delay making the screening decision while waiting for the written information from the referent/reporter.

-(C) All information reported to a PCSA alleging known or suspected child abuse, neglect, or dependency, or indicating a family is in need of PCSA services shall be recorded in the statewide automated child welfare information system (SACWIS) in accordance with the following:
+(C) All information reported to a PCSA alleging known or suspected child abuse, neglect, or dependency, or indicating a family is in need of PCSA services shall be recorded in the statewide automated child welfare information system (SACWIS) as an intake in accordance with the following:

 (1) Referral information received shall be recorded in SACWIS no later than the next working day from the date of the receipt of the referral information.